 Rewards are typically earned as a percentage of purchases.
 If you have a card that offers 1% cash back and you charge something on your credit card that costs $100, you earn $1 in cash back.

 Certain card issuers will change the categories of purchases on which they give bonus points throughout the year.
-So, you could earn 3% on groceries from January through March, but then you earn 3% on gas from April through June.
+So, you could earn 3% on groceries from January through March but then earn 3% on gas from April through June.
 In some cases, you need to go to the card issuer’s website and opt in to get the increased rewards.
-And they might limit the amount of bonus rewards you can get; for example, the limit could be the first $2,500 of purchases in that category per quarter.
+They might limit the amount of bonus rewards you can get; for example, the limit could be the first $2,500 of purchases in that category per quarter.

 Rewards fall into three basic categories: cash back, points and miles.
-When you earn cash back, you’ll see an amount on your statement that shows the amount of cash back you have earned but haven’t redeemed.
-You can request that it be applied to your account as a credit, reducing your balance, or you can ask the card issuer to send you a check.
-When you earn points, you can redeem them for cash or other things, like gift cards, merchandise or travel.
+When you earn cash back, you can redeem the amount you’ve earned by requesting that it be applied to your account as a credit, which would reduce your balance, or you can ask the card issuer to send you a check.
+When you earn points, you can redeem them for cash or other things, such as gift cards, merchandise or travel.
 When you earn miles, which is common with airline or travel cards, you might be able to redeem them for cash or you may have to use them for future travel.

 If you’ve been charging up a storm and have a big cache of rewards, it’s probably time to redeem them.
-Go to your card issuer’s website and they should have instructions on how to redeem your rewards.
-You should be able to select the option you want — statement credit, check, gift card, travel, etc. — and the number of points you want to redeem.
-Most redemptions will post on the next statement.
+Your card issuer’s website should have instructions on how to redeem your rewards.
+You should be able to select the option you want — such as a statement credit, check or gift card — and the number of points you want to redeem.

 Maximize Your Rewards